gojandy/inclusive/README.md

-# inclusive places in SG
+# inclusive places in Singapore